Microsoft earnings beat expectations thanks to strong cloud performance

 Clearly, Wall Street didn’t do a good job with its predictions, but Microsoft had a great quarter.
 Unsurprisingly, its stock is up after the earnings release.

 As usual, all eyes are on how Microsoft’s Azure cloud computing platform performed.
 While Azure’s growth has slowed down a tiny bit over the last few quarters (and we’re still talking close to 100 percent annual growth), it’s one of the main drivers of Microsoft’s top-line growth.
-In the last quarter, Microsoft reported $6.8 billion in revenue for its “Intelligent Cloud” business (which includes more than just Azure) and said its annual cloud run rate was now $15.2 billion.
-This quarter, this area delivered revenues of $7.4 billion (up 11 percent from last year).
+In the last quarter, Microsoft reported $6.8 billion in revenue for its “Intelligent Cloud” business (which includes more than just Azure) and said its annual cloud run rate was $15.2 billion.
+This quarter, this area delivered revenues of $7.4 billion (up 11 percent from last year) and the commercial cloud annualized run rate is now up to 18.9 billion.

-The highlights here are a 15 percent growth in server products and cloud services and Azure growing at a more than healthy 97 percent year-over-year (with Azure compute usage also doubling from last year).
+Additional highlights here are a 15 percent growth in server products and cloud services and Azure growing at a more than healthy 97 percent year-over-year (with Azure compute usage also doubling from last year).

 Microsoft also said that its installed base for its Enterprise Mobility product has now hit more than 50 million.